Two patients have migraine: a Black patient and a White patient. Which person is more likely to get proper headache treatment?

 - Racism.
 Race is a social construct.
 Racism is a social determinant of health that may play a tremendous role in health policies and health inequities and disparities.

 Black headache patients seeking care encounter bias, stereotyping and prejudice.
 Negative associations that we make subconsciously — called implicit bias — can unintentionally steer our behavior towards others and is one of the biases Black patients face.
+That includes:

 - Misperceptions about Black patients and pain.
 Age-old false beliefs persist, many stemming from slavery, about biological differences — for example, a false belief that Black people have thicker skin or a higher pain tolerance than Whites.
 A 2016 study discovered that such false beliefs were endorsed by half of White medical students and residents sampled, and that those same providers rated Black patients’ pain as less severe than that of White patients, leading to less appropriate care decisions.